 I then complete the subscription path that my subscribers will follow, including confirming my subscription via a double opt-in email, hopefully resulting in the automation email arriving in my inbox.

 Make sure you also check the link to the freebie in the automation email when it arrives as broken links are by far the most common mistakes I see in emails.

-STEP 8: Once you have more than one opt-in to deliver, set up a freebie library
+STEP 8: Once you have more than one email opt-in to deliver, set up a freebie library

-If you have more than one opt-in freebie on your blog then it’s a nice idea to create a resource or freebie library.
+If you have more than one content upgrade on your blog then it’s a nice idea to create a resource or freebie library.
 This has two benefits:

 - You can offer it as an incentive for new subscribers – i.e. “sign up to get access to all my freebies”; and

-- It makes life easier for your existing subscribers as they’re not going to want to have to sign up for every new freebie (plus Mailchimp doesn’t allow duplicate email addresses in your list so they likely won’t be able to resign up anyway).
+- It makes life easier for your existing subscribers as they’re not going to want to have to sign up for every new lead magnet (plus Mailchimp doesn’t allow duplicate email addresses in your list so they likely won’t be able to sign up twice anyway).

 The easiest way to do this is to create a private password protected page on your WordPress blog and then give the password to your subscribers in every email you send them.